Xiluo

 Xiluo Township or Siluo Township (西螺鎮 (Siluó Jhèn, Hsi^{1}-lo^{2} Chen^{4})) is an urban township in Yunlin County, Taiwan.

 History

 The place was originally called Sailei by the native Babuza people, which later become Xiluo by translating from Hokkien to Mandarin.
-It is also formerly called Lethng (螺陽 (Lê-thng)) after the Chinese colonizers hometown.
+It is also formerly called Le-iâng (螺陽 (Lê-iâng)) after the Chinese colonizers hometown.

 Geography

 It has a population total of 44,610 and an area of 49.7985 square kilometres.

 Administrative divisions

 The township comprises 27 villages: Anding, Beitou, Daxin, Dayuan, Dingnan, Futian, Fuxing, Gongguan, Guangfu, Guanghua, Guangxing, Hanguang, Henan, Jiulong, Luchang, Qizuo, Tungxing, Wucuo, Xianan, Xinan, Xinfeng, Yongan, Zhaoan, Zhengxing, Zhenxing, Zhonghe and Zhongxing.

 Economy

 Xiluo Township is one of the most important vegetable growing areas in Taiwan.